"I float in liquid gardens from as far away as Jupiter sulpher mines"

 Straight Ahead, Astro Man, Angel, In From The Storm, Belly Button Window.

-This is perhaps as a sort of follow-up the bizarre re-release on "In The West" in 2011 - a re-release to please the older Hendrix fans (and younger ones who might be interested the original running orders/compilations of tracks that they already have on more recents albums assembled by Experience Hendrix).
+This is perhaps as a sort of follow-up the bizarre re-release on "In The West" in 2011.
+It's a re-release to please the older Hendrix fans (and younger ones who might be interested the original running orders/compilations of tracks that they already have on more recents albums assembled by Experience Hendrix).

 It's great to see these old albums return (and I prefer them both to "First Rays Of The Rising Sun") but all this will make Jimi's discography all the more confusing to those unfamiliar with Jimi's recorded legacy.

-These new releases features mastering by Bernie Grundman (so different from the "First Rays"/"South Saturn Delta" versions) and they are a joy to listen to.
-Grundman did a great job and these albums are a must and now render "First Rays Of The New Rising Sun" redundant.
+These new releases featured mastering by Bernie Grundman (so different from the "First Rays"/"South Saturn Delta" versions) and they are a joy to listen to.
+Grundman did a great job and these albums are a must and now render "First Rays Of The New Rising Sun" redundant (note that the vinyl version of that sounded better than the CD according to audiophiles).

 See "Posthumous Studio Albums - 70s" for the album review.